toebeann/gib/README.md

     it and select `Manage`.
 In the window that opens, look for the folder icon and click it.

+  - For games you typically launch with Spotlight, search for the game as usual in Spotlight, and when the game is highlighted in the drop-down, hold `⌘` until the icon changes to Finder.
+With `⌘` still held down, press `Enter`.

 - You'll want a copy of BepInEx downloaded and unzipped in your Downloads folder.